-With respect to any sanction or corrective action taken by the Vice Provost, the accused will be entitled, within ten calendar days of being notified of the Vice Provost's decision, to file a grievance as provided in Chapter 7 of this Faculty
+With respect to any decision by the Provost's delegate on an appeal as to findings and conclusions (if an appeal is taken), and with respect to any sanction or corrective action taken by the Vice Provost, the accusedrespondent will be entitled, within ten calendar days of being notified of the Vice Provost's decision, to file a grievance as provided in Chapter 7 of this Faculty Handbook.

-Handbook.
 For cases alleging a violation of the University policy against sexual harassment, or any form of gender-based misconduct, both parties will have the same right to file a grievance within the same time frame.
-Should other party do so, the document will be forwarded to the other party.
-This is the method provided by the University to review the Provost's sanction or corrective action.
+Should other either party do so, the document will be forwarded to the other party.
+This is the method provided by the University to review the decision by the Provost's delegate in appeals as to findings and conclusions and the Vice Provost's decision on sanction or corrective action.